 Some of these tests are described below.

 A barium swallow radiograph (x-ray) is useful for identifying structural abnormalities and erosive esophagitis.
 For this test, the patient drinks a solution containing barium, and then x-rays of the digestive tract are taken.
-This test can show stricture, active ulcer craters, hiatal hernia, erosion, or other abnormalities.
+This test can show strictures, active ulcer craters, hiatal hernia, erosions, or other abnormalities.
 However, it cannot reveal mild irritation.